explodinglabs/superstack.docs/docs/migrations.md

 bin/postgres migrate
 ```

-In other environments where `bin/postgres` isn't available:
+Or in other environments where `bin/postgres` isn't available:

 ```sh
 docker compose exec postgres migrate